Marianne Williamson: Gun control

 Williamson supports gun control, and has described the issue as one personal to her.
 On November 4, 2018, she gave a keynote address to several hundred Muslim and Jewish women at the Sisterhood of Salaam-Shalom conference in Doylestown, Pennsylvania, eight days after 11 Jewish people were murdered the Pittsburgh synagogue shooting.
-A Jewish woman, she argued against fear being used as a political force and advocated for love in its place.
+A Jewish woman herself, Williamson argued against fear being used as a political force and advocated for love in its place.

 Health care and vaccinations

 Williamson supports universal health care under a "Medicare for All type of plan".
 Williamson also supports independent regulation of the pharmaceutical industry to prevent what she has called "predatory practices".

 A "both-and" approach (both prayer and medicine) to physical and mental health has been attributed to Williamson.
 Williamson has said, "People who are prayed for get out of the emergency room faster," and "people who have been diagnosed with a life-challenging illness, who attend spiritual support groups, live, on average, twice as long after diagnosis".

-Williamson has stated her support for the necessity and value of vaccinations and antidepressants, but has been criticized for her skepticism about the pharmaceutical industry's influence in setting guidelines for how they are administered, citing her belief that their profit motive could result in harm to patients.

-She has also criticized overprescription of antidepressants, questioning whether antidepressants play a role in suicide, saying that the prescriptive definition between sadness and clinical depression is "artificial", and having called the process by which clinical depression is diagnosed "a scam".
+Williamson has stated her support for the necessity and value of vaccinations and antidepressants, and has expressed skepticism about the pharmaceutical industry's influence in setting guidelines for how they are administered, citing her belief that their profit motive could result in harm to patients.
+She has also criticized overprescription of antidepressants, questioning whether antidepressants play a role in suicide, said that the distinction between ordinary sadness and clinical depression is "artificial", and described the process by which clinical depression is diagnosed as "a scam".

-During Williamson's presidential campaign, several excerpts of her past comments have conflated her skepticism of the pharmaceutical industry's trustworthiness with an embrace of anti-vaccination dogma.
-As a result, she has been accused of being "anti-medicine" and "anti-science".
-She denies such accusations, saying they "could not be further from the truth."
-Williamson has expressed frustration that her skepticism of the pharmaceutical industry has been equated with skepticism of the science of vaccines.
+In 2015, Williamson had said "the facts are in about measles," but also advocated "a skepticism, which is actually healthy, on this issue of vaccinations."
+During Williamson's presidential campaign, in June 2019, she skepticism of vaccine mandates, which she described as "draconian" and "Orwellian".
+However in an interview with Vanity Fair that July, Williamson walked back these comments and denied accusations that she was "anti-science", stating "I’m very pro-science.
+I’m so pro-science; I want more scientific research.
+I want independent scientific research that is not tied only to big pharmaceutical companies.
+And is not suppressed by them.
+If anything, I’m the one asking for a greater array of scientific perspective."
+Williamson has also expressed frustration about what she perceived to be a conflation of her skepticism of the pharmaceutical industry with skepticism of the science of vaccines.
 She has said, "Skeptical about vaccinations I have not expressed.
 Skeptical about Big Pharma in general I have expressed.
 And there is a big difference."